 Benefiting the masses

 African governments should identify high-potential sectors and firms, provide export-readiness support, and strengthen trade facilitation.
-China, for its part, should offer capacity-building, transparent customs processes, and platforms for African businesses to showcase their goods and services.
+China, for its part, should offer capacity-building, transparent customs processes and platforms for African businesses to showcase their goods and services.

-We must ensure this policy does not benefit only the well-connected or the already-strong.
+We must ensure that this policy does not benefit only the well-connected or the already-strong.
 SMEs – especially women- and youth-led businesses – must be at the heart of this transformation.

 A future worth building

-Trade is not just a technical issue – it’s about opportunity, equity, and power.
-With this shift, Africa and China have a chance to create a new model of partnership – one that is inclusive, forward-looking, and mutually beneficial.
+Trade is not just a technical issue – it’s about opportunity, equity and power.
+With this shift, Africa and China have a chance to create a new model of partnership – one that is inclusive, forward-looking and mutually beneficial.

 Now the gates are open, it’s time to walk through them together.